 Black Box Testing

 In a Black Box Testing approach, the Penetration Tester does not have any information regarding the target system.
 Testers do not receive any privilege (e.g.: access in the internal network, diagrams, source code, etc.).
-This kind of testing is the most efficient one since it mostly relies on the skills and creativity of the hacker and it will show you what is the path a real attacker may follow to take access to your systems and networks.
+This kind of testing is the most efficient one since it relies mostly on the skills and creativity of the hacker and it shows you what is the path a real attacker may follow.

 Gray Box Testing